 Butternut canker is currently known to exist throughout the range in of butternut in Canada.
 The disease was first isolated and reported from butternut in Ontario in 1991 (Davis et al 1992) having previously been reported in Quebec in 1990 (Innes and Rainville 1966), and most recently being collected in New Brunswick (Harrison and Hurley, 1998).
 It is uncertain when the disease became established in Ontario, but as decline and mortality were common on butternut throughout the southwestern region of the province by 1991, it was assumed the disease had been present in Ontario for sometime prior to this.
 Recent evidence suggests that the disease has been present since at least 1978.

 Control of infected trees is not possible, and management of healthy butternut is recommended.
 In the forest stand or managed woodlot, infected trees suitable for harvesting should be removed as soon as practical to salvage merchantable wood.
 Dead butternut and those showing poor vigour should be removed to promote regeneration and to lower inoculum load.
 In butternut stands, trees with a minimum of 30% dead crowns and a minimum 20% of the main stem cankered should be removed.
 Trees with up to 50% crown dieback can be maintained if their stems are not cankered.
+On federal land and in provinces where butternut is protected by law, a permit is needed before removing trees or collecting butternut material.

 Davis, C.N., Myren, D.T. and E.J.
 Czerwinski.
 1992.
 First report of butternut canker in Ontario.
 Plant Dis.
 76: 972.